26 Aerodynamics of Bluff Bodies

 and for 217.4 kph or 60.39 m/s gives

-Therefore, the Reynolds number for the flight of a golf ball is approximately in the range of 2.2 x 105 to perhaps as much as 3 x105.
+Therefore, the Reynolds number for a golf ball’s flight is approximately 2.2 x 105 to as much as 3 x 105.

-Examining the C_D versus Reynolds number for this range, as shown in the graph below, it can be seen that based on measurements then the drag coefficient of a rough ball in this range will be less than half of a smooth ball, i.e., the dimples act to increase in the effective Reynolds number.
-Of course, this outcome is supported by experience and other empirical data from the world of golfing.
+Examining the C_D versus Reynolds number for this range, as shown in the graph below, it can be seen that based on measurements then, the drag coefficient of a rough ball in this range will be less than half of a smooth ball, i.e., the dimples act to increase in the effective Reynolds number.
+Of course, this outcome is supported by experience and other empirical data from golfing.

 Aerodynamics of Spinning Balls

-The spin of a ball (sphere), in this case a topspin or a backspin, will cause a lift force, which is called a Magnus force.
+The spin of a ball (sphere), in this case, a topspin or a backspin, will cause a lift called a Magnus force.

-The explanation for the curving behavior of the ball lies in aerodynamics.
-In the case of a backspin, there is a higher flow velocity (hence a lower pressure) over the ball’s upper surface, thereby producing a positive (upward) lift force.
-Therefore, a backspin will cause a golf ball to fly higher and often further.
-A topspin will cause a ball to dive more quickly toward the ground.
+Therefore, the explanation for the curving behavior of a ball lies in aerodynamics.
+In the case of a topspin, there is a higher flow velocity (hence a lower pressure) over the ball’s upper surface, thereby producing a positive (upward) lift force.
+Therefore, a topspin will cause a ball to fly higher but not always further.
+A backspin will cause a ball to dive more quickly toward the ground.
 Backspin and topspin effects are used in many other ball games, such as golf, baseball, soccer, etc., which adds to the player’s skill and the game’s unpredictability (and fun).
+The effects of Reynolds number and surface roughness mean that the curving characteristics depend on the size and surface finish of the ball, e.g., a smooth ping pong ball versus the seams found on a baseball or soccer ball.

 Complex Three-Dimensional Bluff Bodies

-The flows that are produced about more general three-dimensional bluff body shapes are considerably more complex, and some of the other types of flow phenomena involved are shown in the figure below, which describes the behavior of the so-called “airwake” produced over the surface of a ship.
-Scarf or horseshoe vortices tend to form and wrap around the base (or foot) of bluff bodies that protrude from a surface (wall), in this case the funnel.
+The flows produced about more general three-dimensional bluff body shapes are considerably more complex, and some of the other types of flow phenomena involved are shown in the figure below, which describes the behavior of the so-called “airwake” produced over the surface of a ship.
+Scarf or horseshoe vortices tend to form and wrap around the base (or foot) of bluff bodies that protrude from a surface (wall), in this case, the funnel.
 These vortices are again another source of drag.
-In addition, there are often complex flow separation and reattachment regions on the body itself, making the a priori estimation of drag on such bodies very difficult.
+In addition, complex flow separation and reattachment regions on the body often make the a priori estimation of drag on such bodies very difficult.

 The flow around a complex bluff body, especially those protruding from a surface, contains significant complexity and three-dimensionality.
 In this case, the flow is about the rear of a ship that has a flight deck for helicopter operations.